dabit3/graphql-recipes/README.md

 ?
 Please select from one of the below mentioned services (Use arrow keys): Content (Images, audio, video, etc.)
 ?
 Please provide a friendly name for your resource that will be used to label this category in the project: imagestorage ?
 Please provide bucket name: <UNIQUE_BUCKET_NAME>
 ?
-Who should have access: Auth users only
+Who should have access: Auth and Guest users
 ?
-What kind of access do you want for Authenticated users? create/update, read, delete
+What kind of access do you want for Authenticated users? create/update, read, delete ?
+What kind of access do you want for Guest users? read
 ```

 5. Deploy the resources